AndreassenLearn/TelemetryProject/README.md

 1. The Arduino publishes an MQTT message with a JSON object as the payload to the topic; `arduino/dht/humidex`.
 2. The `MqttClientWorker` running as a background service within the web API is subscribed to the `arduino/dht/humidex` topic.
 It recieves the MQTT message as the broker (HiveMQ) relays it to all subscribers.
 3. If the payload of the message can be correctly parsed as a `Humidex` object, the web API marks it with a timestamp and sends it of to be stored in an external InfluxDB via the `InfluxDbService`.
-4. Once humidex data is requested (i.e. from the MauiClient) using a `GET` endpoint, it is queried from the InfluxDB and responded with to the requesting client.
+4. Once humidex data is requested (e.g. from the MauiClient) using a `GET` endpoint, it is queried from the InfluxDB and responded with to the requesting client.

 ### Status
 Status is sent via all the **pink** links.
 In the context of this project *status* is communication for controlling the LED and servo attached to the Arduino board (see [MQTT Payloads](#mqtt-payloads)).

-1. Once a client (i.e. from the MauiClient) uses a `POST` endpoint to send status information, an MQTT message with a payload equivalent to the `POST` method is created.
+1. Once a client (e.g. from the MauiClient) uses a `POST` endpoint to send status information, an MQTT message with a payload equivalent to the `POST` method is created.
 2. Using the `MqttClientPublish` class, the web API publishes the MQTT message to the topic; `arduino/led`, `arduino/servo`, or just `arduino/status` (see [Known Limitations & Issues](#known-limitations-issues)).
 3. The Arduino is subscribed to all the topics of the previous step and will as a result; receive the message, read the topic and payload, and act accordingly.